pavatus/ait-wiki/content/datapacks/bugfixing.md

 1. In chat run the command ```/datapack list available```

-You should get this responce:
+If you have this problem you may get this responce:
 ![/datapack list available responce](images/bugfixing/listcommandresponse.png)

 If you see your datapack this might be your problem and continue otherwise if you don't see this then move onto the next mistake people might make.